artificial-scientist-lab/Differometor-Benchmark/README.md

 benchmark.print_summary(results)
 ```

-- `save_csv` — Writes a CSV with all metrics computed at evenly-spaced time points.
+- `save_csv`: Writes a CSV with all metrics computed at evenly-spaced time points.
-- `save_run_data` — Persists raw loss/params/time histories to NPZ files for later re-evaluation.
+- `save_run_data`: Persists raw loss/params/time histories to NPZ files for later re-evaluation.

 See [Benchmarking](docs/Benchmarking.md) for full configuration options and [Metrics Reference](docs/Metrics-Reference.md) for what gets computed.